Terms and Conditions

-If a student feels that he or she has a significant chronic physical or emotional condition that may impact the assigned housing environment, the student must submit the required documentation by the established deadlines.
-The student must work with the campus disability services coordinator and have a valid, accepted Housing and Food Services Contract before the required documentation can be submitted.
-Information and instructions can be found at www.equity.psu.edu/ods/guidelines.asp.
-If the documentation is received after the deadline date, contract preferences for area, building, Special Living Options, and/or roommate will be reviewed but taken into consideration only if space permits.
-The determination will supersede any preferences indicated on the Housing and Food Services Contract.
-If the documentation is received after room assignments are posted, Housing reserves the right to reassign the student to a space that will meet the medical need.
-This move will accommodate only the student requiring the medical need and not any requested roommate(s).
+If a student feels that he or she has a significant chronic physical or emotional condition that may impact the assigned housing environment, the Housing Accommodation Form must be submitted by the deadline indicated at Medical Accommodations.
+A student must have a valid, accepted Housing Contract before the form can be submitted.
+If the Housing Accommodation Form is received after the deadline date, Housing Contract preferences for area, building, Special Living Options, and/or roommate will be reviewed but only taken into consideration if space permits.
+The Housing Accommodation Form determination will supersede any preferences indicated on the Housing Contract.
+If the Housing Accommodation Form is received after room assignments are posted, Housing reserves the right to reassign the student to a space that will meet the medical need.
+This move will only accommodate the student requiring the medical need, and not any requested roommate(s).
 If a student is offered a change to the housing environment, an additional cost may be associated with the resulting assignment or requests.

 Temporary Medical Conditions